WeiDUorg/weidu/README-WeiDU-Changes.txt

     WARNINGS'.
   * PATCH_FAIL, PATCH_WARN do the obvious thing.
   * {PATCH,ACTION}_{MATCH,TRY,RERAISE} added.
+  * ADD_MEMORIZED_SPELL (and other CRE-altering commands) dones't break files that were broken by DLTCEP.

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.